May 5, 2007 Articles of

 that he was a customer of a Washington, D.C., escort service whose owner has

 been charged with running a prostitution operation.
-Tobias was the Bush
+Tobias was the Bush administration’s

-and move on to a more pertinent question.
+to a more pertinent question.

 * * * * *

-Tobias’s departure brings to 32 the number of Bush administration officials or
+Tobias’s departure brings to 32 the number of Bush administration officials

-nominees who have been convicted, copped pleas, indicted or otherwise brought
+or nominees who have been convicted, copped pleas, indicted or otherwise brought

 down by scandal.
 Here is a somewhat outdated list.
-It does not include Tobias or
+It does not include Tobias

-Robert E. Coughlin II, who was deputy chief of staff of the embattled Justice
+or Robert E. Coughlin II, who was deputy chief of staff of the embattled Justice

 Department’s criminal division until he was tied to convicted super lobbyist